Budget for a Baby (Without Going Into Debt)

 Another area for potential savings is to make your own baby food.
 All you need is a food processor.
 Cassady found making her own baby food was more cost-effective than buying individual jars at the store.
 She’d make baby food in bulk and freeze it.

-5. Use all your resources
+No. 5: Use all your resources

 Be sure to take advantage of resources that are already at your disposal.
 Here are a few to research as soon as possible:

-Community and government programs: If your family qualifies, reach out to community organizations that can help secure monetary aid and baby-related resources.
+If your family qualifies, reach out to community organizations that can help secure monetary aid and baby-related resources.
 Churches, co-op extensions, hospitals, and other community aid organizations that focus on life-skills planning can also provide information about parenting and child development.

 Governmental programs like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provide nutrient-rich food and health care referrals for eligible low-income women and to infants up to age five.
 The program also supports pregnant women.

 The Supplemental Nutrition Assistance Program (SNAP) is a similar governmental aid program that assists families to purchase healthy food.